 - An on-site speech-language-hearing clinic.

 Students enjoy access to a variety of clinical opportunities.
-On campus, students work directly with clients in the College’s very own clinic.
+On campus, students work directly with clients in the University’s very own clinic.
 Many students conduct research and complete observations at area rehabilitation centers, schools and other settings.

 Classes at Elmhurst are small.
 With fewer than 24 students in a typical class, students have extraordinary access to our faculty.

 The Speech-Language-Hearing Clinic